stelligent/cfn_nag/vscode_remote_development.md

 The VS Code Remote Development container settings are controlled from within the `.devcontainer/devcontainer.json` file.

 Some important items to note here:
-* Container Mount Consistency is set to `consistent` to avoid a lag or mismatch from files that are changed during code editing.
+* Container Mount Consistency is set to `consistent` to avoid a lag or mismatch from files that are changed during code editing from inside the remote container environment.
-* `DND_PWD` Environment Variable is created to help with the Rake tasks that are executed while inside the remote container.
+* `DND_PWD` Environment Variable is created to help with the `rake` tasks that are executed while inside the remote container.
 The mount source needs to reference the local systems path from within the docker container.
 * Mounts:
-  * A volume is created and mounted to store Bash history from within the container.
+  * A volume is created and mounted to store the `bash` command line history from within the container.
 Now when you close the connection and reopen at a later date, you can still search for previously used commands as needed.
   * The Docker socket is mounted so that you can still run `docker` commands from within the remote container environment.
   * Your local ssh directory (`~/.ssh`) is mounted so that you still access your config and sshkeys to be able to connect to github with key authentication.
   * Your local gpg items are mounted so that you can still sign your commits and tags from within the remote container.